aarnphm/tinymorph/docs/content/Reflection.md

+---
+id: Reflection
+tags:
+  - meta
+date: "2024-09-18"
+title: Reflection
+---

 The purpose of reflection questions is to give you a chance to assess your own learning and that of your group as a whole, and to find ways to improve in the future.
 Reflection is an important part of the learning process.
 Reflection is also an essential component of a successful software development process.

 Reflections are most interesting and useful when they're honest, even if the